Topic: Teacher Workforce Policy

 State Policies to Elevate the Profession and Address Shortages

-The most important thing a school can do for a student’s education is ensure they have a good teacher.
+The most important thing schools can do for students’ education is ensure they have good teachers.
 States need a strong teacher workforce to increase student learning and to build a stronger economy.
 SREB helps state leaders address teacher shortages and improve policies that affect teachers across their careers — including recruiting, supporting and retaining great teachers.

 A Comprehensive Approach to Teacher Workforce Policy